mczhuge/NLSOM/README.md

     </p>
     <p>
         <ul>
-            <li>⚪️ NLSOM System (Review):  1) Whether the NLSOM has utilized all the agents?
+            <li>⚪️ <b>NLSOM System (Review):</b>  1) Whether the NLSOM has utilized all the agents?
 Yes 2) Whether the NLSOM has solved the user-defined objective?
 Yes, the NLSOM has successfully turned the photo into color, generated a description, and used the description to generate a video.
     </li>
         </ul>
     </p>
      <p>
         <ul>
-            <li>⚪️ NLSOM System (Summary): The NLSOM has successfully turned the photo into color, generated a description, and used the description to generate a video.
+            <li>⚪️ <b>NLSOM System (Summary):</b> The NLSOM has successfully turned the photo into color, generated a description, and used the description to generate a video.
 The output video is stored in data/47bec94a.mp4
     </li>
         </ul>
     </p>
      <p>
         <ul>
-            <li>💰 NLSOM System (Reward): [DDColor: 3, OFA_large_captioning: 3, DeforumSD: 3]
+            <li>💰 <b>NLSOM System (Reward):</b> [DDColor: 3, OFA_large_captioning: 3, DeforumSD: 3]
     </li>
         </ul>
     </p>